Marialostudio/The-Dakts-Shop/README.md

 ```
 ***
 <a name="autor"></a>
-### About the Autor
+### About the Autor :woman_student:
 #### Marialo Studio :white_heart:
 ![Lini Lopez](https://avatars.githubusercontent.com/u/89900388?v=4)

-My name is **Lina María López** :woman_student: , graphic designer since 2012, creative since the age of 4.
+My name is ```Lina María López,``` graphic designer since 2012, creative since the age of 4.
 Mother of two beautiful daughters: Noelia (14) and Ivanna (4), who naturally inspire me every day.
 They give me the strenght to keep moving forward in order to achieve my dreams.

 My firm ```Marialo Studio``` is the space where I have worked the last 8 years as a Brand & Web Design Freelancer.
 With 11 years of experience coding HTML & CSS websites, I needed to learn new programming languages.
 This Bootcamp was the perfect scenario to take the risk.